Guide

 })

-for col_idx, col_name in enumerate(pivot.columns):
+for col_idx, col_name in enumerate(export.columns):

 worksheet.autofit()

-Common Errors and Fixes
+Common errors and fixes

 Conclusion